ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 #### Expression templates?

 Many linear algebra libraries use expression templates to optimize sequences of linear algebra operations.
-See P1417 for an incomplete list.
-Expression templates have the advantage that they let users write in a notation more like mathematics, while avoiding allocation of temporaries.
-A major motivation for P1385's use of arithmetic operator overloading is that the game developer community considers concise mathematical notation an essential feature of a linear algebra library.
+See [P1417R0](wg21.link/p1417r0) for an incomplete list.
+Expression templates are a way to implement lazy evaluation, in that they defer evaluation of arithmetic until assignment.
+This also lets them avoid allocation of temporary results.
+When used with arithmetic operator overloading, expression templates give users a notation more like mathematics, with good performance.
+Some communities, like game developers, strongly prefer arithmetic operator overloading for linear algebra, so arithmetic operators on linear algebra objects strongly suggest expression templates.

 We will consider two examples of linear algebra expressions: